accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### Android

-1. Locate words or sets of words, texts, graphic elements carrying information and time-based media whose colouring carries information on the screen.
+1. Locate on the screen words or sets of words, texts, graphic elements conveying information and time-based media whose colouring conveys information.
-1. Check that there is another visual means of retrieving this information: the presence of an icon or a graphic effect of shape or position, a typographic effect, etc.).
+1. Check that there is another visual means of retrieving this information: the presence of an icon or a graphic effect of shape or position, a typographic effect, etc.
 1. Using the **screen reader**, access the information provided by the colour.
 1. Check that equivalent information is retrieved by the screen reader (for example the "selected" status of a green button).
 1. If this is the case, the criterion is validated.